Do Posture Braces Actually Work?

 Work life has changed dramatically since the start of the pandemic – 56% of American workers are now fully or mostly working from home.
 And it’s not changing anytime soon, as surveys have shown that enthusiasm for remote work has only increased as the pandemic has stretched on.
 In fact, 41% of workers now say they prefer to remain fully remote.

 But let’s face it, none of us really have the most ideal ergonomic home office setup.
-More time looking down at laptops and sitting on couches, beds and recliners is taking a toll on our collective posture.
+And as a Brookfield chiropractor, trust me when I say that so much time looking down at laptops and sitting on couches, beds and recliners is taking a toll on our collective posture.

 Posture braces promise to counteract the inevitable postural problems that come with working on a laptop all day – but do they actually work?